red-green-coding/red-green-coding.github.io/_posts/2024-01-01-aws-dynamodb-enhanced-mapping.md

 # Using the low-level API

-The first option to integrate DynamoDB is to use the low-level client API.
+Our first option to for accessing DynamoDB is to use the low-level client API.
 With the low-level client, an item in a DynamoDB table is represented as a map of type {% ihighlight java %}Map<String, AttributeValue>{% endihighlight %}.

 {% highlight kotlin %}
 {% github_sample /red-green-coding/aws-dynamodb-enhanced/blob/main/src/test/kotlin/basic/SimpleMappingSpec.kt tag:low-level-api %}
 {% endhighlight %}

+{% github_sample_ref /red-green-coding/aws-dynamodb-enhanced/blob/main/src/test/kotlin/basic/SimpleMappingSpec.kt %}

 _AttributeValue_ is similar to a union type; this means it contains a value that can be of various types.
 Depending on the actual type of the value, we'll need to use the correct accessor method (e.g., _s()_ for String) to access the contained values.